 Let’s get one thing out of the way first.
-Only a small part of brownstone townhouses are actually made of brownstone.
-Most of the structure is made out of brick with the outward façade being made of brownstone.
+Only a small part of brownstone townhouses are made of a brownstone.
+Most of the structure is made out of brick with the outward façade being made of the brownstone.
 Despite brownstone homes giving off an idea of permanence, they’re actually anything but.
 The material is very soft and liable to crack and crumble over time, especially in NYC’s weather.
 But this softness makes it easy to cut and work with which is one reason why it became so popular.
 The rock itself is a type of sandstone which is pink when first cut.
 Eventually, though, it deepens into its classic brown hue once it’s been exposed to the air.

 Almost all of NYC’s brownstones got their material from the same place, the Portland Brownstone Quarry, formally located in Portland, Connecticut.
-Some of it also came from a quarry in New Jersey but the majority came from Portland because of the ease of transport down the Connecticut River.
-The Portland quarry remained in operation until the 1940s when it was closed due to extreme flooding. it reopened on a limited scale in the 1990s only to be closed for good in 2012 (more on that below).
+Some of it also came from a quarry in New Jersey, but the majority came from Portland because of the ease of transport down the Connecticut River.
+The Portland quarry remained in operation until the 1940s when it was closed due to extreme flooding.
+It reopened on a limited scale in the 1990s only to be closed for good in 2012 (more on that below).

 How did brownstone become so popular in NYC?

 The material first became fashionable in the 1840s for row house facades.
-Its popularity was due to the rise of Romantic Classicism which glorified picturesque nature.
+Its popularity was due to the rise of Romantic Classicism, which glorified picturesque nature.
 At this time, industrialization and urbanization were increasing rapidly.
 This art movement was a response to that with the brownstones organic hues recalling the power and beauty of the wild.
 It was also reasonably affordable at the time, certainly much more so than limestone, granite or marble.
-Steam-powered machinery made it possible for workers to carve and trim much faster than before which made it affordable enough for middle-class residences, not just the super-rich.
+Steam-powered machinery made it possible for workers to carve and trim much faster than before, which made it affordable enough for middle-class residences, not just the super-rich.
 For a small investment, homeowners could have a beautiful six-inch brownstone façade, complete with rising staircase, stoop and whatever carved accouterments they desired.

 Yet for all its popularity from the 1840s to 1890s, the material was a problem right from the start.
-The rough NYC weather took its toll on the soft material and expensive maintenance was required (and is still required) every few years.
+The rough NYC weather took its toll on the soft material, and expensive maintenance was required (and is still required) every few years.
 Despite all that, it didn’t really go out of fashion until the Portland quarry was flooded in the 1940s which put a stop to all production of the brownstone.

 How did brownstones come to symbolize wealth?

 So if brownstones became popular because they were cheap, why are they so expensive now?
 The answer is one word: scarcity.
 As mentioned above, the Portland quarry was closed for good in 2012 after 300 years of use.
-Even when it was reopened it was only operating on a small scale as most of the quarry was still flooded.
+Even when it was reopened, it was only operating on a small scale as most of the quarry was still flooded.
 Once it was announced that the quarry would close for good, stone fabricators began scrambling for as much of it as they could find.
 Although the brown sandstone is still quarried in a few places around the world – Britain, China, and Utah – experts say that there is really nothing like the stone that came from Portland quarry.

 It’s not just that the material is now scarce, the style itself has gone out of fashion.
 Many so-called brownstones are actually a pseudotype with a front coating of brown stucco or, even worse, paint.
 Only a few areas of New York have the genuine variety with the Upper West Side, Fort Greene, Park Slope, and Carroll Gardens having the most authentic and picturesque.
-As it’s now impossible to build more, the demand has exceeded supply which is why they are now so expensive.
+As it’s now impossible to build more, the demand has exceeded supply, which is why they are now so expensive.